Complex Circles of Partition and the Expansion Principles: Complex Circles of Partition

-A degenerated axis of a cCoP coincides with the diameter that is parallel to the imaginary axis.
-It is a real diameter but has the property that it equals its conjugate axis.
-In this case, using \eqref{E_Gamma} with $x_2=x_1=\frac{n}{2}$ and $y_2=-y_1$, we have:
+The degenerate axis of a cCoP coincides with the diameter that is parallel to the imaginary axis.
+It is a real diameter but has the property that it is equal to the conjugate axis.
+In this case, using \eqref{E_Gamma} with $x_2=x_1=\frac{n}{2}$ and $y_2=-y_1$, we have